whoisj/dynamo/examples/multimodal/README.md

 - workers: For aggregated serving, we have two workers, [encode_worker](components/encode_worker.py) for encoding and [vllm_worker](components/worker.py) for prefilling and decoding.
 - processor: Tokenizes the prompt and passes it to the vllm worker.
-- frontend: Custom endpoint to handle incoming requests.
+- frontend: Http endpoint to handle incoming requests.

 #### Multimodal Aggregated serving